|

 Pedal Magic.

-- Select a bike where the seat can be lowered enough so the child can be
+Select a bike where the seat can be lowered enough so the learner can be

 seated and have both feet flat on the ground.
 Lower the seat to the

-point that the learner can put there feet on the ground.
-Remove the training
+point that the learner can put their feet on the ground.
+Remove any training

 wheels.
 You can also remove the pedals, but most students seem to be